CSU-CS150B/CS150B-Lab-Instructions/WeatherPractical.md

 ## Introduction
 In this practical you will be extracting data from a csv file with data about temperatures and wind speeds at certain dates and times.

-The Temperatures.csv dataset is split into the following four columns:
+The Weather_Data.csv dataset is split into the following four columns:

 * Date - The date when the data was recorded.
-Formatted day-month-year (ex.
-“10-Jun-2010”)
+Formatted year-month-day (ex.
+“2022-03-01”)

 * Time - The time when the data was recorded.
 Formatted in 24-hour time (ex.
 “16:21”)